When a loved one dies, you might need to know whether they had a will. There are a number of reasons why you may need to find a will:

 If possible, literally rummage through the decedent’s papers and personal belongings.
 You should also check any secret places, like under a bed, in the back of a closet, or in a personal safe.

-If you're sure the will isn't in the home, follow these steps
+If you're sure the will isn't in the home, here's how to find a will in six steps:

 Step 1: Contact their attorney